nus-cs2113-AY2021S2/tp/docs/team/huachen.md

-# Huachen - Project Portfolio Page
+# Wang Huachen - Project Portfolio Page

 ## Overview
 Connoisseur is a desktop application for managing and storing personal reviews on experiences and recommendations to try next, that you would like to keep.
 It is a revolutionary app that not only provides an organised user-friendly database, but provides customisable categories to enhance your experience.
 Through its intuitive command line interface, you will be able to store and access your reviews & recommendation easily.